 We all want our homes to feel like a place to recharge and relax, but sometimes creating that kind of space takes a little more than budget allows.
 That doesn’t mean there aren’t little things you can do to help yourself feel just a little bit more *fancy* as you go about your day.
 Here are my top ways to make little improvements, without breaking the bank:

-Continue reading “10 Ways to Declutter Your Home Now”
+Continue reading “5 Ways to Make Your Home Feel More Fancy for $20 or Less”